Last published: January 10, 2023

-Cocaine is a stimulant drug, which means that it speeds up the messages travelling between the brain and the rest of the body.
+Cocaine is a stimulant drug.
+They speed up messages travelling between the brain and body.

-Cocaine comes from the leaves of the coca bush (Erythroxylum coca), which is native to South America.
-The leaf extract is processed to produce 3 different forms of cocaine:
+Cocaine comes from the leaves of the coca bush (Erythroxylum coca), native to South America.1 The leaf extract is processed to produce three different forms of cocaine:

-C, coke, nose candy, snow, white lady, toot, Charlie, blow, white dust or stardust.
+C, coke, crack, nose candy, snow, white lady, toot, Charlie, blow, white dust or stardust.

-Cocaine hydrochloride is most commonly snorted.
-It can also be injected, rubbed into the gums, added to drinks or food.1
+Cocaine hydrochloride is most commonly snorted.4 It can also be injected and rubbed into the gums.2

-Indigenous people of South America have traditionally chewed the leaves of the coca bush, or brewed them as a tea, for use as a stimulant or appetite suppressant.3
+Indigenous people of South America have traditionally chewed the leaves of the coca bush for their stimulant and appetite suppressant effects.1, 2

 There is no safe level of drug use.
 Use of any drug always carries some risk.
 It’s important to be careful when taking any type of drug.

 - size, weight and health

 - whether the person is used to taking it